mx-scissortail/zine/README.md

 ## Installation

 ```
-npm install zine
+npm install zine --save
 ```

 ## Importing

-You can You can import `zine` as a module
+zine is written in ES6 and transpiled to ES5 for compatibility.
+Both versions are included in the npm package.
+If you're using ES5, do this:
 ```
-import zine from 'zine';
+var zine = require('zine');
 ```
-...and call methods on it, e.g. `zine.publish(foo)`.
-Or you can also individually import any of its methods, i.e.
+If you're using ES6+, you can include the original sources by importing the module like this:
 ```
-import {connector, propConnector, createSubscriber, publish, publishable, subscribe, unsubscribe} from 'zine';
+import zine from 'zine/es6';
 ```
-...and use them on their own, e.g. `subscribe(foo)`.

-If you don't want `createSubscriber`, and thus the React dependency, you can import the pub/sub methods independently, e.g.
+...or importing the methods it exports individually, e.g.
 ```
-import {publish, publishable, subscribe, unsubscribe} from 'zine/Publisher';
+import {connector, propConnector, createSubscriber, publish, publishable, subscribe, unsubscribe} from 'zine/es6';
 ```
+Importing the ES5 source from ES6 should work fine too, but will likely add a tiny amount of overhead if you're transpiling anyway.

 ## API